 John Bunyan: A Case Study

 This key facts covers John Bunyan: A Case Study within Catholics and Dissenters for GCSE History.
-Revise Catholics and Dissenters in Restoration England 1660-1685 for GCSE History with 8 exam-style questions and 4 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Revise Catholics and Dissenters in Restoration England 1660-1685 for GCSE History with 10 exam-style questions and 15 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 5 of 14 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 📌 John Bunyan: A Case Study